MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Core/Disable-PSSessionConfiguration.md

 the security descriptor of one or more registered session configurations.

-Without parameters, `Disable-PSSessionConfiguration` disables the **Microsoft.PowerShell** configuration, which is the default configuration that is used for sessions.
+Without parameters, `Disable-PSSessionConfiguration` disables the **Microsoft.PowerShell** configuration, the default configuration used for sessions.
 Unless the user specifies a different configuration, both local and remote users are effectively prevented from creating any sessions that connect to the computer.

 To disable all session configurations on the computer, use `Disable-PSRemoting`.